afshinamighi/Courses/basecamp/week05/inf-bc-w05-python.md

 7. Create two functions.
 One that prints `hello`, the other prints `bye`.
 The first functions calls the second one after printing.
 Call the first function.
 8. Provide your solutions to the exercises of Python 05: Step-01. **ORef-01: Functions** can be used as extra learning reference.
 9. Design two exercises of your own.
 They should improve understanding topics of this step.
+10. Install *PyCharm* on your working machine.
+Implement and run a simple Python program of your choice.
+	- It is important to learn how to create a new Python program, how to configure interpreter and how to run the program.
+Where do you see the results?

 <hr>